Updated January 2019

 Let’s expand on each (no pun intended), because this is where the real magic happens, IMO.

 Infant Car Seat

 With the stroller expanded, you can add an infant car seat up top (with adapter, sold separately) and facing rear, which is exactly where you want your baby to be (face-to-face with you!).
-Not surprisingly, the adapter currently fits only the higher end Euro seats — Nuna, Cybex and Maxi-Cosi. *Coming at the end of July 2017 – adapters for Chicco and Britax (rear adapter only, to start).
+Not surprisingly, the adapter currently fits only the higher end Euro seats – Nuna, Cybex and Maxi-Cosi. *Front and back adapters are now available for Chicco and back adapters only for Britax are available.